Straight-tusked elephant: Behaviour and paleoecology

 Dental microwear studies suggest that the diet of P. antiquus was highly variable, ranging from almost completely grazing to almost completely browsing (feeding on leaves, stems and fruits of high-growing plants).
 However, microwear only reflects the diet in the last few days or weeks before death, so the observed dietary variation may be seasonal, as is the case with living elephants.
 Isotopic analysis of a specimen from Greece suggests that this individual was primarily browsing during the dry (presumably summer) months and consumed more grass during the wet (presumably winter) months.
 Dental mesowear analysis of specimens from Britain and Greece suggests that the diet also varied according to local environmental conditions, with individuals occupying more grass-dominated open environments having a greater grazing-related wear signal, but that overall straight-tusked elephants tended to have browsing-dominated mixed feeding diets.
 Preserved stomach contents of German specimens found at Neumark Nord suggests that in temperate Europe, its diet included trees such as maple, linden/lime, hornbeam, hazel, alder, beech, ash, oak, elm, spruce and possibly juniper, as well as other plants like ivy, Pyracantha, Artemisia, mistletoe (Viscum), thistles (Carduus and Cirsium), grass and sedges (Carex), as well as members of Apiaceae, Lauraceae, Rosaceae, Caryophyllaceae and Asteraceae (including the subfamily Lactuceae).

 Straight-tusked elephants rarely coexisted alongside mammoths, although they occasionally did so, like at the Ilford locality in Britain that dates to the Marine Isotope Stage (MIS) 7 interglacial (~200,000 years ago) and where both steppe mammoths and P. antiquus are found.
 At this locality, the two species appear to have engaged in dietary niche partitioning.

-A Middle Pleistocene landscape in Spain, including a straight-tusked elephant (background centre-left) as well as the extinct fallow deer Dama celiae (foreground) wild horse (left), bison, (background centre) aurochs (background right), the narrow-nosed rhinoceros (far right), a Spanish pond turtle (Mauremys leprosa) and two mallards (left upper corner).
+A Middle Pleistocene landscape in Spain, including a straight-tusked elephant (background centre-left) as well as the extinct fallow deer Dama celiae (foreground) wild horse (left), bison, (background centre) aurochs (background right), the narrow-nosed rhinoceros (far right), an Iberian pond turtle and two mallards (left upper corner).

-A European Last Interglacial landscape, featuring the straight-tusked elephant (background right), as well as the narrow-nosed rhinoceros (far left), European fallow deer (foreground left), wild boar (foreground right), steppe bison (background centre left), wild horse (background centre) and aurochs (background centre right).
-Birds pictured are a northern lapwing (centre) and two common ravens (background right).